systemd.target — Target unit configuration

 classic SysV init system.
 (And for compatibility reasons special

 target units such as

 which are used by the SysV runlevel compatibility code in systemd.

-no, target units will implicitly complement all configured dependencies of type
+dependency is already defined, target units will implicitly complement all

 Requires= with dependencies of type